 In every science lecture, you must learn how to use and interpret the Celsius temperature scale.
 Before we explain how to convert Celsius to Fahrenheit, let’s review the main differences between the two temperature scales.

 Celsius (written as °C and also called Centigrade) is the most common temperature scale in the world, used by all but five countries.
-It’s part of the International System of Units (SI), which is typically used in science classes (think centimetres, meters, kilograms, millilitres, etc.) and in science as a whole.
+It’s part of the International System of Units (SI), which is typically used in science classes (think centimeters, meters, kilograms, milliliters, etc.) and in science as a whole.

 Fahrenheit is not part of the metric system; rather, it’s part of the Imperial system, which includes forms of measurements such as inches, feet, pounds, gallons, etc. Moreover, unlike Celsius, it is not typically used in science.

 The Celsius temperature range was originally defined by setting zero as the temperature at which water froze.
 Zero degrees C was later redefined as the temperature at which ice melts.
 The other point at which Celsius was set – 100 degrees Celsius – was defined as the boiling point of water.

 The Fahrenheit temperature range is based on setting the freezing point of water at 32 degrees and boiling to 212 degrees.
 This means that boiling and freezing points are 180 degrees apart.
 Absolute zero is defined as -459.67°F.